Dataport/polar/gettingStarted.md

 }

 // Initializes the layer list and creates the map instance.
-// This is becomes obsolete once one uses a local service register. polarCore.rawLayerList.initializeLayerList( 'https://geodienste.hamburg.de/services-internet.json', createMap
+// This becomes obsolete if a local service register is used. polarCore.rawLayerList.initializeLayerList( 'https://geodienste.hamburg.de/services-internet.json', createMap